RustedBones/akka-http-metrics/README.md

 - connections active (`gauge`)

 Record metrics from your akka server by importing the implicits from `HttpMetricsRoute`.
-Convert your route to the flow that will handle requests with `recordMetrics` and bind your server to the desired port.
+Convert your route to the flow that will handle requests with `metricsRouteToFlow` and bind your server to the desired port.

 ```scala
 import akka.actor.ActorSystem